Battle of Laoshan: Border conflicts

 Prior to the battle, Vietnam was still dealing with the Cambodian–Vietnamese War and FULRO insurgency.
 Starting from 1983, Vietnamese border raids in Thailand increased as Vietnam aimed to eliminate the remnants of the Khmer Rouge forces who fled there.
 The remnants still engaged in guerrilla warfare aiming to attack Vietnamese occupation forces in Cambodia.
 China had pledged support to the resistance fighters and in February 1983, Yang Dezhi of the People's Liberation Army General (PLA) Staff Department visited Thailand promising to provide aid should they ever be attacked by Vietnam.
-On April 1983, Li Xiannian (elected President in June) warned Vietnam that China would not stop its support for Thailand as long as Vietnam kept up its aggression towards it.
-On December 1983, Deng Xiaoping met Norodom Sihanouk of the Coalition Government of Democratic Kampuchea.
+In April 1983, Li Xiannian (elected President in June) warned Vietnam that China would not stop its support for Thailand as long as Vietnam kept up its aggression towards it.
+In December 1983, Deng Xiaoping met Norodom Sihanouk of the Coalition Government of Democratic Kampuchea.
 Sihanouk requested help from Deng as Vietnam forces were continuing to attack resistance group positions.

-As a result of its previous pledges, China planned to attack Laoshan to relief Vietnamese pressure on resistance forces.
+As a result of its previous pledges, China planned to attack Laoshan to relieve Vietnamese pressure on resistance forces.
 Commander-in-Chief of the Royal Thai Army, Arthit Kamlang-ek was invited by China to visit the battlefield and to discuss with PLA officers how they fought against the People's Army of Vietnam (PAVN).

 Laoshan

 Laoshan is a range of hills located on the China–Vietnam border between Malipo County, Yunnan and Vị Xuyên, Hà Giang.
 It consists of three ridges, radiating from its main peak which is 1,422 meters high.
-It is unclear why the China chose attack Laoshan as it was mountainous and was difficult to reach from anywhere except Hà Giang.
-However there were several beliefs.
-One view was that since it was also difficult to reach from Hanoi, attacking it could divert many PAVN troops away from other regions, or even captured the provincial capital itself – a major psychological blow.
-It is also believed it was selected because it would show to Thailand that China would not tolerate any loss of territory not matter how remote it was and also to force Vietnam to break its concentration on Cambodia and Thailand.
+It is unclear why China chose to attack at Laoshan as it was mountainous and was difficult to reach from anywhere except Hà Giang.
+However, there were several beliefs.
+One view was that since it was also challenging to reach from Hanoi, attacking it could divert many PAVN troops away from other regions, or even capture the provincial capital itself – a major psychological blow.
+It is also believed it was selected because it would show to Thailand that China would not tolerate any loss of territory not matter how remote it was and also force Vietnam to break its concentration on Cambodia and Thailand.